 A decade ago I endured a personal crisis.
 I found peace by hiking on trails along the Kansas River, not far from where I lived.
-I bought my first ‘serious’ camera because I wanted to make images of the beautiful landscapes and animals that I encountered along the way.
-As I learned how to take creative control of the camera I began to understand the expressive capacity of the camera.
+I bought my first serious camera because I wanted to make images of the beautiful landscapes and animals that I encountered along the way.
+As I learned how to take creative control of the camera I began to understand its expressive capacity.

 What drew you to focus your artistic process on the domestic narratives of your own family and friends?

 In 2010, I left my home in Kansas to attend graduate school in Albuquerque, New Mexico.
 I struggled to make any relevant work during my first year.
-Returning home a year later, I found that I perceived my family dynamic from a more objective standpoint.
+Returning home, I found that I perceived my family dynamic from a more objective standpoint.
 On Independence Day I made a photograph of my mother in the pool.
 For me, this photograph had a significance that I couldn’t initially understand.
-I studied the image intensely and concluded that this was an important image because it described my mother as the powerful matriarch of the family.
+I studied the image intensely and concluded that it was important because it described my mother as the powerful matriarch of the family.
 She has a presence that is simultaneously menacing and fragile.